How to Earn Interest on Crypto in 2023

 If you don’t have any ETH yet, you’ll have to buy ETH to lend.
 After you have some ETH, you’ll want to transfer it to a crypto wallet you control.
 MetaMask is a popular, battle-tested crypto wallet.

 When you withdraw from an exchange, be sure to withdraw on a network supported by the lending platform you chose.
-To keep things simple, let’s withdraw ETH on the Ethereum network.
+For example, if you withdraw on Abritrum, you won’t be able to send your ETH to a lending platform that only supports the Ethereum network.
+Not easily, anyway.

 Step 4: Deposit your crypto.